pluginkollektiv/antispam-bee/readme.txt

 ## Changelog ##

 ### 2.11.5 ###
-IMPORTANT: If you use the country check and are behind a proxy or similar, you need to use the `antispam_bee_trusted_ip` filter to get the correct IP from a header like `HTTP_X_FORWARDED`.
+IMPORTANT: If you use the country check and are behind a proxy or similar, you need to use the `antispam_bee_trusted_ip` filter to get the correct IP from a header like `HTTP_X_FORWARDED` (don’t return an empty value here, otherwise all comments are marked as spam).
   * Fix: Usage of core filter `pre_comment_user_ip` breaks ASB if the IP address is removed for GDPR compliance

 ### 2.11.4 ###